Rookout/docs/docs/dotnet-setup.md

 | **.NET Core**       | 3.0, 3.1              |

 The following languages are officially supported: C#.
+IIS support: we currently support IIS 8.0 and above.

 If the environment you are trying to debug is not mentioned in the list above, be sure to let us know: {@inject: supportEmail}